Demographics of Arunachal Pradesh: List of tribes

-Chakma people(Mix of tibeto burman and indo aryan).

 Distribution of various ethno-linguistic group in the state

-As one of the Seven Sister States of eight if including Sikkim in India's remote north-east, it is culturally at least as much part of Southeast Asia as it is of South Asia; ethnolinguistically, it is divided between various Tibeto-Burman speaking Tribes.
+As one of the Seven Sister States, or eight if including Sikkim in India's remote north-east, it is culturally at least as much part of Southeast Asia as it is of South Asia; ethnolinguistically, it is divided between various Tibeto-Burman speaking Tribes.
 Monpa area bordering Bhutan to the west, the Tani and Mishmi areas in the center, Singpho/Tangsa/Yobin area bordering Myanmar to the east and the Naga area bordering Nagaland in the south.
 It shares a large part of its border with China and the Indian state of Assam.
 In between there are transition zones, such as the Bugun/Aka/Hruso/Miji/Sherdukpen area, which form cultural "buffers" between the Tibetic Buddhist tribes and the Tani hill tribes.
 In addition, there are isolated peoples scattered throughout the state.